 This agreement may be terminated:

-- by the Client or the Company: (i) immediately on written notice served at any time during the first thirty (30) days of commencement of the Licence (subject to payment of the fee for the first month of the Licence if an onboarding fee has not been paid) ; (ii) with sixty (60) days written notice served at any time after the expiry of ten (10) months from commencement of the Licence (Minimum 12-month commitment clause); or (iii) with thirty (30) days notice following receipt by the Client of a notice in writing from the Company increasing the Fees in excess of 10% (other than pre-agreed increments) or of the rolling 12 month inflation average for the country in which the client is based, whichever is higher.
+- by the Client or the Company: (i) immediately on written notice served at any time during the first thirty (30) days of commencement of the Licence (subject to payment of the fee for the first month of the Licence if an onboarding fee has not been paid) ; (ii) with sixty (60) days written notice prior to the end of the term of the Licence (Minimum 12-month commitment clause); or (iii) with thirty (30) days notice following receipt by the Client of a notice in writing from the Company increasing the Fees in excess of 10% (other than pre-agreed increments) or of the rolling 12 month inflation average for the country in which the client is based, whichever is higher.